Evacuees from Wuhan are on a plane to the United States. Should they be quarantined? - Local News 8

 Health authorities believe the incubation period — the time from exposure to the virus until the onset of symptoms — could be as many as 14 days.

-As the United States tries to decide what to do with its returning citizens, the French choice is one of many options — but an extreme one.
+As the United States works through what to do with its returning citizens, the French choice is one of many options — but an extreme one.

 “We value freedom in the US and we tend to restrict people only when really necessary,” said Schaffner, an infectious disease expert at Vanderbilt University Medical Center.